 concerns regarding questionable accounting or auditing matters.

-Investment Policy.
-Review and approve the Company’s investment policy
+Review and approve the Company’s investment policy (including,

-Company’s investments to ensure compliance with its investment policies, and periodically
+ensure compliance with its investment policies, and periodically

-review the allocation and performance of the Company’s
+review the allocation and performance of the Company’s investments.

 3.7 Annual Evaluation of Committees and Charter.

-Evaluation of Committee.
-Annually evaluate the performance of the
+Annually evaluate the performance of the Committee, in cooperation

-Board, as appropriate, and publish this Charter as required by applicable law,
+and publish this Charter as required by applicable law, in

 4. Reports to Board; Meetings, Minutes.